 When an employee leaves employment, the employer is not required to pay the employee for accrued sick leave that hasn’t been paid.

 How Can Employees Use Paid Sick Leave?

 Employees can use paid sick leave for the time they would otherwise be working on or in connection with a covered contract if they are absent because of:

 - A physical or mental illness, injury, or medical condition;

 - Obtaining diagnosis, care, or preventive care from a health care provider;

 - Caring for a child, parent, spouse, domestic partner, or any other related individual; or

-Employers are only required to allow an employee to take paid sick leave for time the employee would otherwise be working on the contract.
-Employees should request leave 7 days in advance if the need to use the paid sick time is foreseeable.
-Employees can ask to use the leave in any method so long as the employer has enough information to be able to make a determination.
+Employers are only required to allow an employee to take paid sick leave for a time the employee would otherwise be working on the contract.
+Employees should request leave 7 days in advance if they need to use the paid sick time is foreseeable.
+Employees can ask to use the leave-in any method so long as the employer has enough information to be able to make a determination.

 This new requirement to provide paid leave to employees who work on certain types of federal contracts does not exclude noncompliance with other federal or state laws regarding employee leave.
 However, language addressing this executive order will need to be in future federal contracts beginning in 2017.
-Contact an experienced attorney at Gignilliat, Savitz and Bettis, LLP for a full analysis of your company’s employee leave policies and to prepare for the executive order change taking effect in 2017.
+Contact our experienced employment lawyers at Gignilliat, Savitz, and Bettis, LLP for a full analysis of your company’s employee leave policies and to prepare for the executive order change taking effect in 2017.